 The recipe calls this “dessert” I am saving it for brunch.
 To me, it isn’t sweet enough for dessert, that is unless you were going to put a big scoop of orange sherbet or vanilla ice cream on top.

-The pastry on the fared is the one that had the hail or pearl sugar.
+The pastry on the left is the one that had the hail or pearl sugar.
 I would love to know what the first item is because it was delicious and I have never been able to find a recipe.

 - A recipe for tart crust (see Bojon Gourmet's link for her recipe in "notes"